I must admit that thanks to the advance in camera tech, filming becomes easier than ever before.

 Wielding slow-motion footage properly in your videos is crucial.
 It can help you increase the emotional impact, slow down or enhancing the key movements, and make your vlogs more creative and stabilizable.

 And, the good news is filming a slow-motion video is not that hard.
 Let’s start!

 Virtually, you can not record a good slow-motion video with a camera at 24fps.
 It requires at least 50fps – 60 fps, or possibly 120fps in your camera setting.

 As far as I know, iPhone 6 even can record at 720/240fps.
 So amazing, huh?

-Normally, shooting at the highest frame rate possible is the common advice for anyone who wants to have a slow-motion masterpiece.
+Normally, shooting at the highest frame rate possible is common advice for anyone who wants to have a slow-motion masterpiece.

 Still, there is an exception when the high frame rate video (240fps) might not fit your specific project because of its extreme look.
 So let adjust the camera frame rates function purposefully.